adriangalilea/e-id/README.md

 - [x] feat: edit higlight
 - [ ] feat: remove highlighted from comment section visually
 - [ ] feat: allow to unpinp higlight
+- [ ] feat: /about how to add emoji domain to twitter

 # blocked